drupadocs/testing/docs/README.md

 4. Provide best possible solution available as there are some inconsistency on core tests (e.g. `simpletest` vs `PHPUnit`, `getMock()` vs `prophesize()`).

 ## Contribute

+Feel free to open an [issue](https://github.com/drupadocs/testing/issues/new) or (better) [pull request](https://github.com/drupadocs/testing/pulls) to improve, add new features and bug fixes.